Natural Breast Augmentation

 Am I a Candidate?

 If you’re considering increasing your breast size with fat alone, it’s important to have realistic expectations about how much volume you can gain.
-The best candidates are those with good breast shape and skin tone, who are looking to increase breast size by one half to one cup size.
+The best candidates are those with good breast shape and skin tone, who are looking to increase breast size by one-half to one cup size.
 If you’re interested in a more significant increase in size or have sagging tissue, we may need to discuss implants or other solutions.
-Remember that most women need more than one stage of fat grafting to reach their desired results.
+Remember that women often need more than one stage of fat grafting to reach their desired results.

 How is Fat Grafting done?

-What is Recovery Like?
+What is Natural Breast Augmentation Recovery Like?

 FAQs